 Arthur Ashe Stadium, positioned in Flushing Meadows Park in Corona, New York, is the primary tennis arena of the US Open, the last of the four Grand Slam tournaments.
 Arthur Ashe Stadium is where the annual Arthur Ashe Kids Day happens.
-Arthur Ashe Stadium can be found at the USTA Billie Jean King Nationwide Tennis Center in Flushing, Queens, Nyc.
+Arthur Ashe Stadium can be found at the USTA Billie Jean King Nationwide Tennis Center in Flushing, Queens, NY.
 Below is a seating chart of Arthur Ashe Stadium.

 Arthur Ashe Stadium Schedule

 The stadium opened in 1997, changing Louis Armstrong Stadium as the main arena.
 Arthur Ashe Stadium, which cost about $254 million to construct, is really a four-level structure created by Rossetti Associates Architects, which could be the same designers of the Tennis Center at Crandon Park in Miami.
 Arthur Ashe Stadium functions 22,547 specific seats, 90 luxury suites, five restaurants (including marketing and participant food), state-of-the-art broadcast and audio systems, and a two-level players’ lounge, making it the largest outdoor tennis-only place on the planet.
 The Arthur Ashe Stadium, like the other 32 courts in the service, includes a DecoTurf cushioned acrylic surface.